munhyunsu/WallpaperManager/README.md

 - (Feature request) Mute category
   - It just image mute, until mute clear
   - Mute function is used, when user want temporary do not show that
-- (Optimization) modify timeout try-except state range
+- (Optimization) Modify timeout try-except state range
   - After several times usage the timeout exception is called at response wait
   - The timeout occured at low-speed network environment
 - (GUI) The colored text for better visibility